• Disease Overview

 Standard Therapies

-The most important parts of treatment are general medical and nursing care, physiotherapy, and rehabilitation.
-Because of the risks of breathing failure and heart-beat instability in the acute stage, people with severe disease need to be in a ward with facilities for monitoring the pulse and breathing.
+The most important parts of treatment are general medical and nursing care, physiotherapy and rehabilitation.
+Because of the risks of breathing failure and heart-beat instability in the acute stage, people with severe disease need to be monitored for pulse and breathing.
 If breathing becomes difficult, mechanical ventilation with a breathing machine in an intensive care unit becomes necessary.
 For this, a special plastic tube, called an endotracheal tube, connects the person to the breathing machine via the mouth or nose.
-If mechanical ventilation lasts more than a few days, it is more comfortable to put the tube in the throat by making a small opening in the windpipe for the purpose (an operation called a tracheostomy).
+If mechanical ventilation lasts more than a few days, it is more comfortable to put the tube in the throat by making a small opening in the windpipe for this purpose (an operation called a tracheostomy).
 After recovery, the tube is removed and the opening gradually closes on its own.
 Difficulty swallowing requires insertion of a thin plastic tube through the nose into the stomach for feeding and drinking.
 Medicines and nursing measures treat pain and reduce the risk of veins clotting, bed sores and constipation.
 Physical therapy helps muscle strength and function and prevents muscle shortening and joint stiffness.
 When people become medically stable, they often move to a rehabilitation center for physical and occupational therapy.
 Psychological support is important throughout the illness.

 Outlook